 - Bake pumpkin muffins for 16-25 minutes at 400°F

 These muffins are so warm, so fresh, and so delicious!
 Let them cool slightly before serving.
 See full instructions in the recipe card.

 Easy Muffins Recipe for Fall

 I absolutely love baking in the fall.
 Baked goods are welcome any time of year, but something about autumn really makes me want to heat up the oven and make something delicious.
 Freshly-baked muffins are so comforting when the air starts to get chilly, so they make for the best breakfast AND the best dessert.

 They taste best straight out of the oven, but it’s always nice to save a few to eat later in the week for a quick breakfast.
 Just store them in an airtight container and they’ll stay pretty fresh for a few days!

-This easy pumpkin muffins recipe is going to be your absolute FAVORITE fall treat.
+This recipe is going to be your absolute FAVORITE fall treat.
 Make a batch of these amazing pumpkin spice muffins any time you need a pick me up this season.

 See the recipe card below for details on how to make Pumpkin Muffins.
 Enjoy!

 Here are some more delicious recipes to bake this fall: